FreeAndFair/ColoradoRLA/docs/26_export_manual.md

  Field | Type | _______________Meaning_______________
 --- | --- | ---
 county_name | Text String | Name of County
-audited_prefix_length | Integer | Length of the prefix of the random sequence of ballot card selections that will be audited by the end of the current round
+audited_prefix_length | Integer | Length of the longest prefix of the random sequence of cvr selections containing only cvrs that have been audited

 #### seed.sql